GabeScott/standard-works-vault/General Conference/1997 April - Pioneers All.md

 I am pleased that many of your leaders from Young Women are here or are viewing and listening in so many locations.
 I paraphrase a well-known poem originally written to leaders of boys.
 I feel this poem is worthy for you and your young women:

-She stood at the crossroads all alone,
+>She stood at the crossroads all alone,

-The sunlight in her face.
+>The sunlight in her face.

-She had no thought for the world unknown—
+>She had no thought for the world unknown—

-She was set for a noble race.
+>She was set for a noble race.

-But the roads stretched east and the roads stretched west,
+>But the roads stretched east and the roads stretched west,

-And the girl knew not which road was best,
+>And the girl knew not which road was best,

-So she chose the road that led her down,
+>So she chose the road that led her down,

-And she lost the race and the victor’s crown.
+>And she lost the race and the victor’s crown.

-She was caught at last in an angry snare
+>She was caught at last in an angry snare

-Because no one stood at the crossroads there
+>Because no one stood at the crossroads there

-To show her the better road.
+>To show her the better road.
+>

-Another day, at the self-same place,
+>Another day, at the self-same place,

-A girl with high hopes stood.
+>A girl with high hopes stood.

-She, too, was set for a noble race;
+>She, too, was set for a noble race;

-She, too, was seeking the things that were good.
+>She, too, was seeking the things that were good.

-But one was there who the roads did know.
+>But one was there who the roads did know.

-And that one showed her which way to go.
+>And that one showed her which way to go.

-So she turned from the road that would lead her down,
+>So she turned from the road that would lead her down,

-And she won the race and the victor’s crown.
+>And she won the race and the victor’s crown.

-She walks today the highway fair
+>She walks today the highway fair

-Because someone stood at the crossroads there
+>Because someone stood at the crossroads there

-To show her the better way.11
+>To show her the better way.[^11]
+>

 Noble leaders of young women, you stand at the crossroads in the lives of those whom you teach.
 Inscribed on the wall of Stanford University Memorial Hall is this truth: “We must teach our youth that all that is not eternal is too short, and all that is not infinite is too small.”

 President Hinckley emphasized our responsibilities when he declared: “In this work there must be commitment.
 There must be devotion.
 We are engaged in a great eternal struggle that concerns the very souls of the sons and daughters of God.
 We are not losing.
 We are winning.
-We will continue to win if we will be faithful and true. ...
-There is nothing the Lord has asked of us that in faith we cannot accomplish.”12
+We will continue to win if we will be faithful and true. … There is nothing the Lord has asked of us that in faith we cannot accomplish.”[^12]

 A human drama illustrating the bond between the teacher and the young women in her class has been an inspiration to me, as I know it will be to you.
 It is the account of a first-year Beehive in Young Women.
 I share it with you, using her own words: